Saigesp/aws-developer-cert/CodeBuild.md

 ## Build spec (buildspec.yml)

-Collection of pre-build, build and post-build commands in YAML used to run a build.
+Collection of commands in YAML used to run a build.

 ### Phases
  - install